scottrobel/binary-search-tree/README.md

 To check if a search tree is balanced use the "balanced?" method

 ##Transversal methods
-these methods return a list of tavered nodes in each order Levelorder traversal
+these methods return a list of transersed nodes in each order Levelorder traversal
 ```
 my_tree.levelorder